Skip to main content

 Cutters

-A Bajan sandwich made with salt bread (a crusty roll) filled with various options like flying fish, ham, cheese, or egg.
-The name comes from how it "cuts" hunger between meals.
-Often enjoyed with a cold Banks beer or rum punch.
+A Bajan sandwich on salt bread, a crusty roll, filled with flying fish, ham, cheese, or egg.
+The name comes from the way it "cuts" hunger between meals.
+Best with a cold Banks beer or a rum punch.

 Bajan Black Belly Lamb